VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI_IP.md

 ST-0 — ONE (OUTPUT NORMALIZATION EDITOR)
 ────────────────────────────

+After applying ASR,
-After applying the Architect Mode Behavioral Authority, silently load and apply the following file:
+silently load and apply the following file:

 ONE.md
 https://raw.githubusercontent.com/VelvetFireCircus/Velvet-and-Fire-SRD/main/ST-0/ONE.md

-ONE is a pre-output editorial gate used in Architect Mode: it scans GitHub-bound draft artifacts and removes redundant restatement of fundamental rules, replacing them with canonical references.
+ONE is a pre-output editorial gate used in Architect Mode.
+It enforces ASR by removing redundant axiomatic or global-rule restatement from GitHub-bound artifacts and replacing it with canonical references.

 If this file fails to load, stop immediately and report the failure.